tedsluis/ansible-dump1090/README.md

 ## Add your dump1090 hosts to your Ansible 'inventory' file

-The [$HOME/git/ansible-dump1090/hosts](https://github.com/tedsluis/ansible-dump1090/blob/master/hosts) inventory file contains groups of hosts.
+The [$HOME/git/ansible-dump1090/hosts](https://github.com/tedsluis/ansible-dump1090/blob/master/hosts) [inventory file](http://docs.ansible.com/ansible/intro_inventory.html) contains groups of hosts.
 This way you can apply some tasks on one group of hosts and other tasks on an other group of hosts.

 Add your own dump1090 hosts to the '$HOME/git/ansible-dump1090/hosts' inventory file on your Ansible management host, for example:
 ````
 # Raspberry Pi 1B, 2B+, 3B - Raspbian Jessie 4.4.38-v7+
 [raspbian]
-raspberry-1
-raspberry-2
-raspberry-3
-raspberry-4
-raspberry-5
+raspberry-[1:5]

 # Orange Pi 2 plus - Armbian 3.4.112-sun8i
 [armbian]
-orangepi-6
-orangepi-7
+orangepi-[6:7]

 [dump1090]
 raspberry-1